mvadari/XRPL-Standards/xls-transaction-auth.md

 ### 1.2.
 Basic Flow

 Isaac, a token issuer, wants to set up his account to follow security best practices and separation of responsibilities.
-He wants Alice to handle token issuing and Bob to handle trustlines.
+He wants Alice to manage token issuing and Bob to manage trustlines.
 He is also working with Kylie, a KYC provider, who he wants to be able to authorize trustlines but not have any other permissions (as she is an external party).

 He can authorize:
 * Alice's account for the `Payment` transaction permission.